fb

 Functions NRE NRO

-Full Form Non-Resident External Account Non-Resident Ordinary Account
+Full-Form Non-Resident External Account Non-Resident Ordinary Account

 Definition Non-resident Indians (NRIs) are the owners of this type of account, which allows them to transfer funds back to their home country.
 An NRI manages their money made in India with this type of account.